Board of Directors

 - Director of Ferrovial since 2016.

-- Chairman of Potrero Distilling Holdings; Non-executive Chairman of Majid Al Futtaim Properties; Director of Kathmandu Holdings Limited and of Better Capital.
+- Chairman of Potrero Distilling Holdings and Tegel Group Holdings Limited; Non-executive Chairman of Majid Al Futtaim Properties and Non-executive Director of its parent company, Majid Al Futtaim Holding LLC; Director of Kathmandu Holdings Limited and of Better Capital.

-- Former Chairman of Coral Eurobet and Liberty; Non-executive Chairman of The Munroe Group (UK); CEO of Smiths Group, Scottish Power and Allied Domecq; Director of Burberry Group, Berry Bros. & Rudd, Scottish & Newcastle Group, Bass, British Sky Broadcasting Group and Coles Myer.
+- Former Chairman of Coral Eurobet and Liberty; Non-executive Chairman of The Munroe Group (UK); CEO of Smiths Group, Scottish Power and Allied Domecq; and Director of Burberry Group, Berry Bros. & Rudd, Scottish & Newcastle Group, Bass, British Sky Broadcasting Group and Coles Myer.

 Hanne Birgitte Breinbjerg Sørensen

-- MSc. in Business Economy from the University of Aarhus (Denmark).
+- MsC. in Economics and Management from the University of Aarhus (Denmark).

 - Director of Ferrovial since 2017.

 - Former CEO of Damco and Maersk Tankers; Senior Vice President and Chief Commercial Officer at Maersk Line; and CFO for the Asia Region at Maersk Line (A.P.
 Moller-Maersk Group).
 She has also been Chairman of ITOPF, Vice-Chairman of Hoegh Autoliners, Director of Axcel and INTTRA and member of the Supervisory Board of Koninklijke Vopak.